microsoftgraph/microsoft-graph-docs/api-reference/beta/api/participant-invite.md

 |clientContext|String|The client context.|

 ## Response
-Returns `202 Accepted` response code and a Location header with a uri to the [commsOperation](../resources/commsoperation.md) created for this request.
+Returns `202 Accepted` response code and a Location header with a uri to the [inviteParticipantsOperation](../resources/inviteParticipantsOperation.md)  created for this request.
+The body of the response contains the [inviteParticipantsOperation](../resources/inviteParticipantsOperation.md) created.

 ## Examples
 The following examples shows how to call this API.